clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/single-sign-on.md

 ## Use SSO on multiple tenants

-If your organization has multiple injixo tenants, and you want some or all of your users to have access to more than one tenant, the standard SSO configuration will not work.
-Contact your consultant to set up a configuration for this specific use case.
+If your organization has multiple injixo tenants, and you want some or all of your users to access more than one tenant, add a User Principal Name (UPN) for each person.
+Their email address and password is different for each injixo tenant.
+The person's UPN is the same across tenants.
+The person's UPN is configured in your IdP.
+The UPN is the identifier injixo uses to authenticate the user against their IdP.
+The format of the UPN, e.g. email address, depends on your IdP and setup.

+To add a UPN to a person, proceed as follows:

+1. Go to _People_{:.breadcrumbs}.
+2. Click the person who needs to have access to multiple tenants.
+3. In the People details view, click **Account** in the top right.
+4. In the **User principal name** field, enter a user principal name for the person.
+5. Click _Save_{:.doc-button}.

+The user's injixo email address, and not their UPN, is used for all email verification processes and for notifications or reports.
+The email address must be unique for each tenant.
+You can use [plus addressing](https://en.wikipedia.org/wiki/Email_address#Sub-addressing).

+SSO for multiple tenants is available to customers on the Advanced and Enterprise WFM plans.
+If you don't have access to SSO, the UPN field is still displayed on the page.
+Any input is ignored.

 <!-- SSO for multiple tenants can be activated by the feature flag multi_tenant_sso, see also https://github.com/ivx/internal-support-documentation/tree/main/Cortex-->